Testing parametric models in linear-directional regression: Further information on the simulation study

-The coefficients $\delta$ for obtaining deviations $\delta\Delta_1$ and $\delta\Delta_2$ in each scenario were chosen such that the density of the response $Y=m_{\boldsymbol{\theta}_0}(\mathbf{X})+\delta\Delta(\mathbf{X})+\sigma(\mathbf{X})\varepsilon$ under $H_0$ ($\delta=0$) and under $H_1$ ($\delta\neq0$) were similar.
-Figure \ref{gofreg:fig:densdevs} shows the densities of $Y$ under the null and the alternative for the four scenarios and dimensions considered.
-This is a graphical way of ensuring that the deviation is not trivial to detect and hence is not straightforward to reject $H_0$.
-Note that, due to the design of the deviations and its pairing with the regression functions, design densities and kind of noises, it may be harder to detect them on a particular situation.
+Note that, due to the design of the deviations and its pairing with the regression functions, design densities and kind of noises, it is harder to reject $H_0$ in particular situations.
 This is what happens for example in S4 for $q=2$: due to the design density, most of the observations happen close to the north pole, where the shape of the parametric model and of $\Delta_2$ are similar, resulting in a harder detectable deviation for that dimension.
-A different situation happens for S1, where the heteroskedastic noise masks the deviation $\Delta_1$ for moderate and large values of the smoothing parameter $h$.\\
+A different situation happens for S1, where the heteroskedastic noise masks the deviation $\Delta_1$ for moderate and large values of the smoothing parameter $h$.
+These two combinations are provided to check the performance of the test under challenging situations.

-The empirical sizes of the test for significance levels $\alpha=0.01,0.05,0.10$ are given in Figures \ref{gofreg:fig:size:1}, \ref{gofreg:fig:size:2} and \ref{gofreg:fig:size:3}, corresponding to sample sizes $n=100,250$ and $500$.
-Nominal levels are respected in most scenarios.
-Finally, the empirical powers for $n=100,250$ and $500$ are given in Figure \ref{gofreg:fig:pow:2} and, as it can be seen, the rejection rates increase with $n$.
+The empirical sizes of the test for significance levels $\alpha=0.01,0.05,0.10$ are given in Figures \ref{fig:size:1}, \ref{fig:size:2} and \ref{fig:size:3}, corresponding to sample sizes $n=100$, $250$ and $500$, respectively.
+Nominal levels are respected in most scenarios, except for unrealistically small bandwidths.
+Finally, the empirical powers for $n=100,250$ and $500$ are given in Figure \ref{fig:pow:2} and, as can be seen, the rejection rates increase with $n$.
+The hardest deviation to detect corresponds to S1, which is hidden for large bandwidths.